LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 .. warning::

-   The actual module code **must** be loaded prior to compilation of Logtalk source code that uses it.
+   The actual module code **must** be loaded prior to the compilation of Logtalk source code that uses it.
 In particular, programmers should not expect that the module be auto-loaded (including when using a backend Prolog compiler that supports an auto-loading mechanism).

 The module identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.